StratfordHS-CS2/Lab-23-Recursive-Fib-and-Fact/README.md

 ### Fibonacci Sequence ###

 This function will accept one parameter `n`.
-If `n` is 5, then you should print the 5th number in the Fibonacci sequence, a 3.
+If `n` is 5, then you should return the 5th number in the Fibonacci sequence, a 3.

 ### Factorial ###